marcglasberg/fast_immutable_collections/README.md

 <br />
 <br />

-If you wish for larger parameters, you can modify them in the [benchmark_example][example] project.
+If you wish for larger parameters, you can modify them in the [benchmark_app][benchmark_app] project.

 Here we add 10,000 items to a list with 10,000 integers of size: